 Water reuse is an important component of the long-term regional water supply strategy and is included wherever feasible in Region V as a way to reduce current demand and limit long-term growth in demand for potable water.
 The District's role in developing public access beneficial reuse includes coordination among utilities, inventorying existing and potential beneficial reuse sources and uses, and providing technical and financial assistance for specific reuse projects.
-As of 2009, an estimated 0.10 mgd of reclaimed water was used for public access reuse in Region V (DEP 2010).
+As of 2010, an estimated 0.10 MGD of reclaimed water was used for public access reuse in Region V (FDEP 2011).
 This includes irrigation for one golf course and a greywater system at the Franklin County Correctional Institution.

 As described previously, work continues on the development of a District-wide reuse plan that will identify future projects to support RWSP implementation and that help enhance the sustainability of water resources throughout northwest Florida.
 The plan will provide a detailed inventory of reclaimed water systems, projected wastewater flows for selected utilities in Region V through 2030, an evaluation of current and future growth patterns and GIS data.
 Initial data collection stages have been completed and a working inventory has been created.
-The reuse plan is scheduled to be complete in the fall of 2011.
+It is anticipated that the reuse plan will be completed in 2012.